Fun Factory Uganda: U-Turn

 U-Turn is a television show filmed and produced from live shows that take place every Thursday.
 Originally, it was called Barbed Wire, under Theatre Factory, but when the members formed Fun Factory, they recreated the show and renamed it.
-In 2012, U-Turn, was voted as the second best locally produced show on TV.
+In 2012, U-Turn was voted as the second best locally produced show on TV.
 Following an annual survey by Synovate, U-Turn was the most watched entertainment TV show in Uganda.
 This prompted Mirinda, the show's sponsor, to come to an agreement and air U-Turn on NBS So, in 2015, U-Turn started airing on NBS TV.

+Mizigo Express

-Mizigo ExpressMizigo Express is a sitcom produced by Fun Factory.
+Mizigo Express is a sitcom produced by Fun Factory.
 It premiered on 3 October 2018.